kawanArdalan7/TigerSugar/README.md

 #### User Research

-Focus on accessibility, clarity, and ease of use--especially for:
+Focus on accessibility, clarity, and ease of use – especially for:

 - Visually impaired users
 - Non-English speakers